nbeliy/eegBidsCreator/README.md

 # eegBidsCreator

-A script to convert embla files to the BID standart
+A script to convert embla files to the BID standard
 It creates the required folders: `sub-<participant_label>/[ses-<session_label>/]eeg`,  which will contain acquisition information, and `source/sub-<participant_label>/[ses-<session_label>/]eeg`, where the original raw data will be copied.
 If subfolder eeg already exists, the content will be **erased**

 It also creates channels.tsv file, containing the list of all channels.
-Information that I maneged to retrieve are the name, units(may be not accurate), type, description(if it is provided by embla), and sampling frequency.
+Information that I managed to retrieve are the name, units(may be not accurate), type, description(if it is provided by embla), and sampling frequency.
 Remaining fields are filled with "n/a".

-Extracted events are stored in events.tsv file with its onset time, duration, type, and corresponding sample (i.e. the numero of data point of corresponding time, onset\*sampling)
+Extracted events are stored in events.tsv file with its onset time, duration, type, and corresponding sample (i.e. the number of data point of corresponding time, onset\*sampling)

 I didn't found the task/acquisition/session/run id in the files, so they must be passed to script via options `-t, -a, -s, -r`.
 Only task option is mandatory.

+If an additional command `BrainVision` is provided, the source files will be converted into BrainVision format

 ## Usage